aegypius/wp-da-widgets/readme.txt

 Displays deviantArt feeds as wordpress widgets

 == Description ==

+This plugins allows display of deviantArt's feeds such as Journals, Favourites and Galleries into widgets.
+Cache support and thumbnail génération is supported.

 == Screenshots ==

 == Installation ==

 Installing da-widgets should take fewer than 3 minutes